Documents You Need to Preserve for Your Child

 It gives a 12-digit unique identity number for every Indian, including children and infants.
 There is a simplified procedure without biometrics (without fingerprint and eye scan) for children below five years.
 The child’s Aadhaar card is linked to the parent’s Aadhaar card.

 Why it is important: An Aadhaar card has become a vital document today.
-It is required for school admissions and is a valid address proof.
-Nowadays, it is mandatory for almost all transactions.
+It can be used as a valid address proof.
+Nowadays, it is mandatory for many transactions.

 Where to get it: Aadhaar cards are issued by the UIDAI (Unique Identification Authority of India).
 You can locate the nearest card enrolment centre on the UIDAI website.